 Double masking - Are two face masks better than one?

 Living through a pandemic means we’ve all had to make changes to our daily lives.
-One of the biggest changes has been wearing face masks and coverings when we travel on public transport or go into public spaces like supermarkets.
+One of the biggest changes has been wearing face masks and coverings when we travel on public transport or go into crowded areas.

 Since the pandemic started at the beginning of 2020, there’s been a lot of debate about which mask styles are safest, and how to wear them properly.
-Recently, we’ve seen headlines declaring that wearing two face masks is safer than wearing just one.
+Earlier in the year, we’ve seen headlines declaring that wearing two face masks is safer than wearing just one.
 This came from a study released in February 2021 by the Centers for Disease Prevention and Control (CDC).

 This study indicated that, when worn correctly, two masks can be better than one.
 Read on to find out more.